93arnaldo/CodeChallenge/Joining Tables/README.md

   But it also doesn't work.
 Another approach that I would follow next is to **use a subquery to get the oldest transaction** first, and then join it with the rest of the tables.

 However, I was only able to test these queries for a very short period of time because during the whole weekend, I would get the message of: **SQL Error [53300]: FATAL: too many connections for role "mqhyrlua"**, which wouldn't allow me to test and correct my queries.
-Check image below:
+Check screenshot below:

 ![](images/failure.png)